underlay/explore/README.md

 # explore

-The **Underlay Explorer** is a tool for viewing and exploring underlay statements.
+The **Underlay Explorer** is a tool for viewing and exploring underlay messages.
+If you have the hash of a message, you can test out the latest explorer [online](https://underlay.github.io/explore/).

 To explore the samples:
 * Run a local IPFS daemon